 - A review of the Governance Framework and Internal Control Environment in accordance with CIPFA guidance, carried out by Internal Audit annually.
-Within this, consideration has been given to ensuring the Authority's financial management arrangements conform with the governance requirements of the CIPFA statement on the role of the Chief Financial Officer in Local Government and the role of the Head of Internal Audit in Public Service Organisations. - The annual report and opinion on the Internal Control environment prepared by the Head of Internal Audit.
-This report draws upon the outcome of audit reviews undertaken throughout 2015/16 and is informed by the comments of external auditors and inspectors.
-The report is designed to provide assurance on the effectiveness of internal controls. - The completion of Self-Assurance Statements by directors. - The consideration of relevant outputs from member- and officer-led reviews undertaken during the year, and the comments made by the external auditors and other review agencies and inspectorates.
+Within this, consideration has been given to ensuring the Authority's financial management arrangements conform with the governance requirements of the CIPFA statement on the role of the Chief Financial Officer in Local Government and the role of the Chief Internal Auditor in Public Service Organisations. - An annual review of the Council's Code of Corporate Governance undertaken by staff within Internal Audit. - The annual report and opinion on the internal control environment prepared by the Chief Internal Auditor.
+This report draws upon the outcome of audit reviews undertaken throughout 2017/18 and is informed by the comments of external auditors and inspectors.
+The report is designed to provide assurance on the effectiveness of internal controls. - The completion of Self-Assurance Statements by directors. - The consideration of relevant outputs from member and officer-led reviews undertaken during the year, and the comments made by the external auditors and other review agencies and inspectorates.